mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/groundwork/error-handling.md

 ---
 description: >-
-  Don't get me wrong but your code will break, so let's just aggressively prepare for handling errors and exceptions rather than pulling out the ukulele and singing Kumbaya.
+  Don't get me wrong: Your code _will_ break, so let's just aggressively prepare for handling errors and exceptions rather than pulling out the ukulele and singing Kumbaya.
 ---